Progress report for FNE22-013

 - Relate nutritional results to animal intake/barrel and nutritional requirements.

-b.
-Feed harvest through chain-flail leaf-separator (above, on wheels) into barrrels placed beneath; tally species stem-counts per numbered barrel; seal, transport, store in shade.
+- Feed harvest through chain-flail leaf-separator into new large bin placed beneath; pack into barrels; tally species per numbered barrel; seal, transport, store in shade.

 -